JohnCnstn/TaskManager/client/README.md

 Instead of downloading the entire app before users can use it, code splitting allows you to split your code into small chunks which you can then load on demand.

-This project setup supports code splitting via [dynamic `import()`](http://2ality.com/2017/01/import-operator.html#loading-code-on-demand).
+This country setup supports code splitting via [dynamic `import()`](http://2ality.com/2017/01/import-operator.html#loading-code-on-demand).
 Its [proposal](https://github.com/tc39/proposal-dynamic-import) is in stage 3.
 The `import()` function-like form takes the module name as an argument and returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which always resolves to the namespace object of the module.

 Here is an example: